AI Due Diligence Providers Compared 2026

 PE Firms (Mid-Market Buyout)

-You need speed on deal screening and depth on the deals that make it past initial review.
+You need speed on deal screening and depth on the deals that make it past the first review.
 A PE-specialist AI DD firm handles both.
 Use a traditional firm when you need the brand name for LP reporting on mega-deals.

 Family Offices

-Direct investments require deep analysis on fewer deals.
+Direct investments need deep analysis on fewer deals.
 You do not need a SaaS platform processing hundreds of CIMs.
-You need a provider who understands that your DD is personal, your timeline is flexible but your standards are not, and the analysis needs to cover operational reality rather than just financial performance.
+You need a provider who knows your DD is personal, your timeline is flexible but your standards are not, and the analysis has to cover how the business actually runs, not just the financials.

 Private Credit and Direct Lending